Looking for the app? See the MacBook battery monitor.

 The steps above will help, but here is the real problem: closing everything is a pain in the ass, and sometimes you need your display bright or certain apps open.
 The issue is not that you do not know what to do.
 You just cannot tell at a glance what the root cause actually is.

 Activity Monitor has an “Energy Impact” column, but it is a vague number with no unit.
 Not watts, not percentage, nothing useful.
-That is why I built BetterBatteryMonitor.
+That is why I built MacBookBatteryMonitor.
 It lives in your menu bar and shows you live power draw in watts, not some abstract score, but the actual wattage your Mac is consuming right now.
-You can see at a glance when something spikes, and the per-app breakdown tells you exactly which app is responsible so you can decide whether to keep it open or quit it.
+You can see at a glance when something spikes, and the per-app breakdown shows measured per-app watts so you can identify which running apps are contributing most and decide whether to keep them open or quit them.

 TL;DR